kedro-org/kedro/docs/source/03_tutorial/02_tutorial_template.md

 The dependencies above may be sufficient for some projects, but for the spaceflights project, you need to add some extra requirements.

-* In this tutorial we need to do things like process Excel files and in order to do this we have to provide extra dependencies.
+* In this tutorial, we work with different data formats including CSV, Excel and Parquet and want to visualise our pipeline so we will need to provide extra dependencies.
-* By running `kedro install` on a blank template we generate a new file at `src/requirements.in`.you can read more about the benefits of compiling dependencies [here](../04_kedro_project_setup/01_dependencies.md)
+* By running `kedro install` on a blank template we generate a new file at `src/requirements.in`.
+You can read more about the benefits of compiling dependencies [here](../04_kedro_project_setup/01_dependencies.md)
 * The most important point to learn here is that you should edit the `requirements.in` file going forward.

 Add the following requirements to your `src/requirements.in` lock file: